-DataScience for Search ?
+DataScience for Search Systems ?

 While I’m still early in my journey with e-commerce search systems, this note is a repository of search functionalities I could comprehend; which for the most of us, is beautifully abstracted as a black box.